CarterAWebb827/Discord-Bot/README.md

-## Ker-NelBot
+## Discord Bot
-Ker-NelBot is a Discord bot written in C# using the DSharpPlus library.
+This is a Discord bot written in C# using the DSharpPlus library.
 It is designed to be a simple bot that can be easily modified to suit your needs.
-It is also themed as a Valorant bot after my favorite agent, Kay/O.

 ## How to set it up
 1) Clone the repository.